keiryan/grid-layout/README.md

-Experimenting with a hover animation on a gird layout.
+A grid layout with a hover and click animation.
+You can now click a photo once to open it, and again to close it.

 🧑‍💻 Live demo here: https://grid-layout-tawny.vercel.app/